 A recipe has steps you’re supposed to follow for a reason: flavor development.
 If you add your ingredients out of order, you risk ruining the dish and/or creating a meal that tastes off from the original recipe.
 For example, a lot of herbs, like parsley and chives, are added towards the end of the cooking process in recipe because they tend to lose their flavor the longer they cook.
 Herbs are an easy way to spice a bland dish, but can also be pretty costly.

 “People think they can sharpen their knife once every five years, yet a sharp knife makes all the difference in the world with everything in the kitchen,” Ramsey says.
 Even if you’re a casual cook that makes two to three meals a week, you should still be sharpening your knives at least two to four times a year.
 Ramsey recommends avoiding this kitchen mistake by spending a few extra dollars and getting your knives professionally sharpened, as it’s super easy to accidentally chip or break the blade.
+If your everyday knifes are pretty basic, you can probably get by with this inexpensive hand-held knife sharpener.
 And no, that metal rod that comes in most knife kits isn’t a knife sharpener.
 It’s actually called a honing steel that’s used to straighten, not sharpen, the blade.

 It’s tempting to add that fancy knife set and block to your wedding registry, but Ramsey says it’s better to buy knives individually.
 “You have to really weigh if the price is worth it when you really don’t need half the knives,” he says.
 This is actually a really good point.
 Think of your current knife set that probably cost you more than you’d like to admit.
 Have you used that giant cleaver?
 Guessing probably not.
-These kitchen gadgets are a waste of money.
+That said, here are 32 secret uses for ordinary kitchen gadgets.

 A blender, mixer, and food processor all serve different purposes and are designed to do different things.
 A blender is used to mix and puree food, giving it a creamy or velvety texture, like a smoothie.
 A mixer, like the KitchenAid, stirs, whisks, or beats foods, like dough.
 A food processor or Cuisinart is kind of a hybrid of both a blender and a mixer.
 “While some tasks are interchangeable, the machine as a whole is not,” says Ramsey.
 For example, you will never be able to make a dough in your blender.
 Be sure to check out these kitchen organizing mistakes that make your kitchen look messy.

 If you’re a professional chef and have experience putting hot foods and liquids in the blender, this isn’t that big of an issue, but be forewarned: it’s a lot easier to burn yourself that you’d think.
 The added steam trapped in the blender can cause extra pressure to blow off the lid and cause the hot liquid to explode everywhere.
 No wonder it’s one of the most common blender mistakes people make.
 The only safe way to blend a hot liquid is by placing a folded towel over the blender lid, holding it down, and starting to blend on a slow speed before increasing in intervals.
 Or you can always reduce your chances of getting a third-degree burn and just let your foods cool a bit before blending.
-Find out more foods you should never put in the blender.
+Find out about 25 cooking mistakes that ruin your food.

 Again, cross-contamination, people.
 While you don’t need two separate cutting boards for your meats and veggies, you should always cut your vegetables before your meat.
 This way you don’t have to clean the cutting board numerous times and you reduce your chances of cross-contamination.
 “There is no real reason why you can’t cut your chicken and your peppers and your onions all on the same cutting board, but you need to make sure to cut your veggies before cutting potentially hazardous foods like meats,” advises Ramsey.
 And if you’re cooking all the foods together, for example, a chicken and veggie stir-fry, it’s completed safe to put all the raw foods together in a pan.